DanWahlin/CopilotAdventures/README.md

 ### 3. Start Coding

-Read Your Copilot Challenge description, the high-Level steps to perform, and the GitHub Copilot hints to use to help you write your code.
+Read Your Copilot Challenge description, the high-Level steps to perform, and the GitHub Copilot hints to help you write your code.

 - Use [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) and/or [GitHub Copilot Chat](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-chat) to help you write the code for the challenge.
 You can use any language you'd like.
 Try learning a new language if you're up for the challenge (more on that below)!